Workforce and Education

 A Direct Pipeline to Military Talent

 Each year, 3,500 soldiers transition from Fort Stewart and Hunter Army Airfield, bringing expertise in logistics, cybersecurity, advanced manufacturing, and engineering.
-Additionally, 7,000+ military spouses provide skilled, adaptable talent across multiple industries.
+An additional 7,000+ military spouses contribute flexible, skilled talent across a range of industries.

-Companies benefit from military hiring incentives and veteran workforce programs that make recruiting highly trained professionals seamless.
+Companies benefit from federal military hiring incentives and veteran workforce programs that streamline recruitment of mission-ready professionals.

 Workforce Training